 A sign introducing you to Cerro Gordo.
 Saw it as I was about to leave the ghost town.

 These are all the shots I have for today.
 Next time, I will have more shots of the desert, some desert plants, and possibly photos from Padre Crowley Point (Father Crowley Point).
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.

 Next Post >>